Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 5-5 record against the spread while going 7-3 overall over their last 10 contests.
+- The Nuggets are 6-4 against the spread and 8-2 overall over their last 10 contests.

-- The Nuggets have hit the over in five of their last 10 games.
+- Four of Nuggets' past 10 contests have gone over the total.

-- Against the spread, Denver has performed better at home, covering 25 times in 41 home games, and 20 times in 41 road games.
+- Against the spread, Denver has fared better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.

 - The Nuggets put up six more points per game (115.8) than the Heat give up (109.8).